 Wasn’t it fun?
 Newborn clothes do not take much of the pillowcase fabric and hence you can make a matching bow with the dress, or a scrunchy (for ponytail) with the left fabric.
 Now, you are a guru at making infant dresses in less than an hour!

 How about some super-easy Halloween dresses for your little ones?
-Here is your step-by-step guide to making some cute & creative baby costumes at home.
+Here are dozens of step-by-step tutorials to making some cute & creative costumes:

 We would love to see what you created for your baby - and how you did it.
 Your contribution will become a separate webpage that you can share with your friends and family, and be proud of!